esy/esy/docs/what-why.md

 * Manages OCaml compilers and dependencies on a per project basis.

-* Sandboxes project environment by exposing only those packages which are defined as dependencies.
+* Isolates each package environment by exposing only those packages which are defined as dependencies.

 * Fast parallel builds which are agressively cached (even across different